 - a.
 Qualifying phase and play-offs

-- 0.5 points awarded to each club eliminated in the preliminary round;

-- 1 point awarded to each club eliminated in the first qualifying round;

-- 1.5 points awarded to each club eliminated in the second qualifying round;

-- 2 points awarded to each club eliminated in the third qualifying round;

-- 2.5 points awarded to each club eliminated in the play-offs.
+- Clubs that are eliminated in the UEFA Europa League qualifying phase or playoffs are awarded points in the UEFA Europa Conference League (see Annex D.4.3).

 - b.
-Group stage onwards
+Group stage onwards (except knockout round play-offs)

 - 2 points awarded for a win;

 - 1 point awarded for a draw;

 - 0 points awarded for a defeat.

 - c.
 Guaranteed minimum